rmrsk/EBGeometry/README.md

 ./a.out porsche.ply
 ```

-The examples take the following steps that are specific to EBGeometry:
+The examples take the following steps that are mostly specific to EBGeometry:

 1. Define an analytic signed distance function or parse a surface mesh into a DCEL mesh object.
 2. Partition using BVHs.
 3. Compute the signed distance function.

 More complex examples that use Chombo or AMReX will also include application-specific code.

 Advanced usage
 --------------